shlomigispan/My-Final-Project-INT/README.md

 ## module 5- docker compose
 1. build docker compose file and deploy wordpress and mysql at the same time
 2. put the compose in your infra repo from module 3 and pull request to dev - and review to trainer

+### The solution for module 5 is in: https://github.com/shlomigispan/infra/tree/dev

 ## module 6- Jenkins
 1. Setup Jenkins or use the one you already have
 2. Create a pipeline which :